Tyrrrz/CliFx/Readme.md

     public string?
 OptionalParameter { get; init; }
     ```

-- Parameters are primarily used for scalar (non-enumerable) properties, while options can be used for both scalar and non-scalar properties.
+- Parameters are primarily used for scalar (non-enumerable) properties, while options can be used for both scalar and sequence-based properties.
-  - You can bind an option to a property of a non-scalar type, such as `IReadOnlyList<T>`:
+  - You can bind an option to a property of a sequence-based type, such as `IReadOnlyList<T>`:

     ```csharp
-    // Any option can be non-scalar
+    // Any option can be sequence-based
     [CommandOption("foo")]
-    public required IReadOnlyList<string> NonScalarOption { get; init; }
+    public required IReadOnlyList<string> SequenceBasedOption { get; init; }
     ```

-  - You can bind a parameter to a non-scalar property, but only if it's the last parameter in the command:
+  - You can bind a parameter to a sequence-based property, but only if it's the last parameter in the command:

     ```csharp
-    // Only the last parameter can be non-scalar [CommandParameter(0)]
+    // Only the last parameter can be sequence-based [CommandParameter(0)]
-    public required IReadOnlyList<string> NonScalarParameter { get; init; }
+    public required IReadOnlyList<string> SequenceBasedParameter { get; init; }
     ```

 - Options can rely on an environment variable for fallback, while parameters cannot: